 Update on Meath County Council Services

-Meath County Council will endeavour to keep you informed of these changes and what they mean for you.
+Meath County Council will keep its level of service provision under review and will endeavour to keep you informed of changes and what they mean for you.

 Any member of the public wishing to view a current planning file is advised in the first instance to do so online at: https://www.meath.ie/council/council-services/planning-and-building

-Only in the event that they cannot, they should make a prior request with the Planning Department to view the file at the public counter in Buvinda House (the Council’s Headquarters), by calling: 046-909 7000 or email: firstname.lastname@example.org (including File reference no.).
-The Council’s public counters are currently closed but from May 25th this facility will be available.
+Only in the event that the online option does not provide the require service, a request can be made with the Planning Department to view the file at the public counter in Buvinda House (the Council’s Headquarters), by calling: 046-909 7000 or email: firstname.lastname@example.org (including File reference no.).
 Customers may have to wait and work with the measures in place to facilitate physical distancing and ensure customer and staff safety.
-We thank you in advance for your understanding and patience on this matter.

-With the reopening of the Planning counter, applications and submissions can be made by hand.
+Planning applications and submissions can be made by hand.
 So that you do not have to wait, a dedicated post box will be located at reception.
 If you are unable to make payment by cheque, then please leave your contact details in the envelope and a staff member will contact you with regards to payment over the phone.

 Homeless services can be accessed through the regular customer service channels during office hours.
 The out of hours number will operate as normal

 Maintenance continues to be dealt with on an emergency response basis only.